marmelab/react-admin/docs/Architecture.md

 * `ra-language-*`: Interface translations for various languages.
 * `react-admin`: the standard distribution of react-admin

-You can build your own distribution of react-admin by combining different packages.
-You can also import hooks and components directly from one of these packages, if you don't want to import the whole react-admin distribution.
+You can construct your own distribution of react-admin by combining various packages.
+Alternatively, you can import hooks and components directly from one of these packages if you don't want to import the entire react-admin distribution.